 Open Control Panel and search for ‘uninstall’ in the search bar and select Uninstall a program.

 Uninstall all software and apps that you no longer use or need.
 Right-click and select the Uninstall option for that.
+However, simply uninstalling the software doesn’t delete all their files.
+Check our explainer on how to delete residual files after uninstalling software to free up space on Windows.

 You can also sort all installed apps by size to figure out which one is taking the most space and whether you can remove it.